loader

 General health and metabolic profile

-Essential Health Package
+Essential Health Package – what is included?

 • Vitamin D: helps the body absorb calcium and is important for bone, muscle and immune health.
 Low levels are common in the UK, especially in winter or in people who have limited sun exposure or darker skin.